fadendaten/ski_binding_calculator/README.md

 ## Installation
 Add to your Gemfile: <code>gem ski_binding_calculator</code>, run <code>$ bundle install</code>.

 Even though not version 1.x this gem is stable and fully tested.
 Productive use is possible but at your own risk.

+The gem is not version 1.x because some features are missing.
+According to ISO 11088 there are beside the indicator release value also twist and forward lean tolerances.
+Those are missing and will be implemented one day.

 ## Usage
 You can give the calculator a hash with the following key value pairs: